-The team at Fractl wanted to attempt to unlock any patterns in what these ideal configurations look like in viral content.
-Using the Pleasure-Arousal-Dominance (PAD) model, we analyzed the emotional responses to some of the top images from Reddit’s r/pics community and discovered that there are three ideal emotional combinations for viral content as visualized below:
+The team at Fractl wanted to attempt to unlock any patterns in ideal configurations in viral content.
+Using the Pleasure-Arousal-Dominance (PAD) model, we analyzed the emotional responses to some of the top images from Reddit’s r/pics community and discovered that there are three ideal emotional combinations for viral content.

-Here I’ll walk you through what these findings mean for your marketing efforts and provide examples of what successful campaigns look like for each combination.
+Here I’ll walk you through what these findings mean for your marketing efforts/.
+I’ll also provide examples of what successful campaigns look like for each combination.

-We began our research by showing respondents the Reddit images and asking them one simple question: How does this picture make you feel?
-As you can see in the top 10 list below, the results indicate that the top viral emotions tend to be incredibly positive.
+We began our research by showing respondents the Reddit images and asking them one simple question; How does this picture make you feel?
+The results indicate that the top viral emotions tend to be incredibly positive.

 Ellen DeGeneres’ now infamous Oscar selfie is a great example of the high-arousal, high-dominance configuration in action.
 Although it was supposedly “spontaneous,” Samsung’s Chief Marketing Officer told Adweek that it planned to have Ellen take a selfie with Meryl Streep using one of the brand’s smartphones.
 The photo – along with all of the star-studded faces in it – evokes a true sense of happiness, and tapping into one of the top viral emotions propelled the image to become the most retweeted selfie of all time.